Turkey summons Swedish envoy over 'insulting' images of Erdogan - ExBulletin

 Turkey summons Swedish envoy over ‘insulting’ images of Erdogan

-ANKARA, Turkey (AP) Turkey on Monday summoned Sweden’s ambassador after footage that allegedly insulted President Recep Tayyip Erdogan…

-ANKARA, Turkey (AP) Turkey summoned the Swedish ambassador on Monday after images that allegedly insulted President Recep Tayyip Erdogan and served as militant Kurdish propaganda were projected on the Turkish embassy building in Stockholm, a reported the official Turkish news agency.
+ANKARA, Turkey — Turkey summoned the Swedish ambassador on Monday after images that allegedly insulted President Recep Tayyip Erdogan and served as militant Kurdish propaganda were projected on the Turkish embassy building in Stockholm, the news agency reported.
+Turkish official.

 Anadolu Agency said Ambassador Staffan Herrstrom was summoned to the Turkish Foreign Ministry, where officials condemned the incident, called for an investigation and renewed a demand for Stockholm to take concrete action against the groups that Turkey considers as security threats, according to Anadolu Agency.